 - Repeat the exercise on the opposite hip by crossing your leg in the opposite direction.

 Tabletop Hip Stretch

-As you roll up and down your buttock, you may find painful and sensitive spots.
+As you roll up and down on your buttock, you may find painful and sensitive spots.
 When you find one, gently rub the area up and down until the pain subsides.
 Breathe slowly and deeply to further relax your body.
-Frederick recommends that you use SMR before and after your workout to reduce muscle soreness and improve tissue mobility.
+Consider using SMR before and after your workout to reduce muscle soreness and improve tissue mobility.

-Before doing a gluteus medius stretch, warm up your muscles with at least 5 minutes of light cardio or a hot bath.
+Before doing a gluteus medius stretch, warm up your muscles with at least five minutes of light cardio or a hot bath.
 You should stretch all the major muscle groups in your body, including the gluteus medius, at least twice each week.
 If you are experiencing stiffness in the gluteus medius, daily stretch sessions would be more beneficial.